tmdavid/fizzbuzz/README.md

 1. run **fizzbuzz.py nb_numbers** to generate.
 This generates the normal solutions of the problem, and generates a file called 'fizzbuzz.txt' with the results of it.
 This file is later used in 'ml_fb.py' to train the NN.

-2. run **ml_fb.py nb_epochs** to train.
-Generates a file called 'results.txt' with the Neural Net results after the training is completed.
+2. run **ml_fb.py nb_epochs  nb_layers** to train.
+Generates a file called 'results.txt' with the Neural Net results after the training is completed. nb_layers is the number of layers to stack as hidden in the network.
+Apparently the more layers, the faster it trains, but at the cost of not getting to 100% accuracy, but close to it, 96-98%.

 * 3300 epochs trains with 100% accuracy all the numbers up to 100.

 * 2900 epochs trains with 100% accuracy all the numbers up to 50.